martin-danhier/nolfaris/README.md

 - [ ] Assembly to custom bytecode
   - [ ] Definition of custom bytecode
   - [ ] Assembler

+These side projects are planned for later as well:

 - [ ] Interpreter of custom bytecode
+- [ ] VSCode extension with a maximum of support for .idk files